 You can’t build a great company without great people.
 To ensure you have the best people, you need the right people on the bus, the wrong people off the bus, and empower your employees so they will grow and thrive.

 Your business will suffer if your team is not effective, there is a high turnover rate, or they are not motivated to do their job.
 Having the right technical expertise and knowledge is not enough, creating and growing a successful business takes a number of critical attributes.

 It is important to understand that your success depends upon your employees’ success.
-The more you empower them, the more they will grow and your business will thrive.
+The more you empower them, the more they will grow and your business will thrive with increased profits.
 Below are some SMART ways you can empower and motivate your employees.

 Clear Expectations and Goals

 The first step in empowering your team is to give clear expectations and goals.
 Ensure that they understand the mission, vision, and the big picture of the company.
 This helps ensure that everyone is on the same page.
 If everyone understands what they need to work towards, they will be more engaged and require less managing.